xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 The input plugin `inputs.gnmi` is used to establish a telemetry session over GNMI (gRPC Network Management Interface).
 All routers on which telemetry needs to be collected must be specified in the addresses list, the port of the gRPC server on the router must be included.
 The username and password to connect to the routers must be defined.

-Several subscription can be described, each correspond to a sensor-path to collect.
+Several subscriptions can be described, each correspond to a sensor-path to collect.

 ```